droid-f/fedlex/README.md

 - Treaties: ``/eli/treaty`` (~18'500 objects).
 - Consultation procedures: ``/eli/dl/proj`` (~2'000 objects from 1992).

 Morover, the 40 vocabularies with their entries referred in the objects above are available in the directory ``/vocabularies``.
+The repository [fedlex-assets](https://github.com/droid-f/fedlex-assets) presents the ``HTML`` manifestation of the consolidated objects.

 [^2]: Some objects correspond to a work exposing multiple manifestations, while others to a single manifestation of a work (e.g Federal gazette before 1999 is presented as one object per language manifestation).
 The consolidation of works presented in more than one language began in the years 1998-2000 (digitalization of the official publication workflow).